 Early Years Foundation Stage (EYFS)

-Where possible teachers will use a variety of learning styles to ensure all children have access to the curriculum.
-Teachers strive to meet the needs of all individual learners in their teaching of Computing.
-This may include, for example, the use of mixed ability pairings or clear explanations.
+Teachers strive to meet the needs of all individual learners in their teaching of PE.
+This may include, for example, the use of flexible groupings, thorough modelling/demonstrations and opportunities for all pupils to develop their leadership skills.